Zambagarrah/Hospital_Site/README.md

 Update the database configuration in the config.php file.

+Configure PHPMailer:

+Download PHPMailer and include it in your project.

+Update the mail configuration settings in the mail_config.php file with your SMTP details.

 Start the Server:

 Deploy the application on a local or remote server with PHP support.